The client was a company specialising in the design and production of standard and emergency lighting systems.

-  It was also necessary for our engineers to develop a log system which would record all the information concerning the operation of the lighting in the databases.
+Our engineers also had to develop a log system which would record all the information on the operation of the lighting in the databases.
 Another requirement was for the precise verification of the signals sent and received by the Wi-Fi router.
 This was to be achieved by analysing the operation of every command issued from the website.

-  The technologies used for deploying the technology were Net 5, Net 6 and Vue.js 2.
+The technologies used were Net 5, Net 6 and Vue.js 2.
 The environment was integrated on the basis of the Bitbucket service.

 In addition to the required functionalities, users can: